atsa-es/atsa-labs/README.md

 ## gitignore file
 [back to top](#afts-labbook-info)

 I have many files in my local repository that don't need to be on GitHub.
 If a book build fails, the clean up fails so you will have a lot of extra directories and files in your base directory.
 Normally, if build does not fail, bookdown moves this to the docs folder.
-The `#Misc` stuff is stuff I am working on and have not cleaned up yet.
+The `#Misc` stuff is stuff I am working on and have not been cleaned up yet.

 Here is what my .gitignore looks like: